Test and Debug Your Smart Home Skill

 Enable your skill in the Alexa app

-Complete the following steps to enable your skill in the Alexa app installed on your desktop, or your iOS or Android mobile device.
+Complete the following steps to enable your skill in the Alexa app installed on your iOS or Android mobile device.

 - Sign in to the Alexa app with the same credentials as your developer account.